Ultimate Packing Guide: What to Pack for a Trip to Charleston SC in 2025 (you’ll want more than just clothing)

 During the fall (September-November), average highs in Charleston are 75°-67°F with average lows between 62°-53°F.

-You can expect rain every 4-7 days, so definitely pack an umbrella or rain jacket (I’ve had this one since 2016 and love it because it’s packable into one of its own pockets).
+You can expect rain every 4-7 days, so definitely pack an umbrella or rain jacket (I’ve had one similar to this one since 2016 and love it because it’s packable into one of its own pockets).

 But I’m getting ahead of myself.
 What do you even wear to Charleston?

 Like any southern town, Charleston is certainly known for its chic fashion.
 That’s what draws many people to King Street, after all – lots of shopping!
-Always make sure you pack something nice enough to wear at a restaurant that requires a dress code, just in case (which is why we recommend brining a little black dress).
+Always make sure you pack something nice enough to wear at a restaurant that requires a dress code, just in case (which is why I recommend brining a little black dress like one of these).

 You’ll typically find women wearing dresses during the early fall as it can still be quite warm out.
-Once it cools off though, you’ll see a lot of sweaters and sharp denim with ankle booties.
+Once it cools off though, you’ll see a lot of sweaters and dark denim with ankle booties – but my favorite way to stay warm is this packable wrap.

 Still not sure what to pack?
 Here’s a full list of what to bring.